lamaliang/corrdiff_input/README.md

 The reason is to avoid OOM on BIG server given dataset with > 8-year time range.

-## 2️⃣ Extract and Dump Zarr Data
+## 2️⃣ Dump Zarr Data

-Run `helpers/dump_zarr.py` to dump Zarr data and extract data slices:
+Run `helpers/dump_zarr.py` to dump Zarr data and its data slices:

 `python helpers/dump_zarr.py <input_zarr_file>`